Mon-Fri: 8:00AM - 4:30PM

 is construction dust harmful

-Another common dust found on construction sites is wood dust.
-Hardwood and softwood are two types of wood that are used on construction sites, and good examples of wood-based products regularly used in construction are MDF and chipboard.
-As wood dust from cutting and sanding can be harmful to construction workers’ health, keeping it down is essential.
+Wood dust is another common dust found on construction sites, with hardwood and softwood being popular options.
+MDF and chipboard are good examples of wood-based products regularly used in construction.
+As wood dust from cutting and sanding can harm construction workers' health, keeping it down is essential.

 General Dust

-Another dust to keep in mind during construction site dust monitoring is simply ‘general dust’.
-This dust comes from bricks, cement, limestone, marble, gypsum, dolomite, and others, and combines with other forms of dust.
+Another dust to keep in mind during construction site dust monitoring is simply ‘general dust' that comes from bricks, cement, limestone, marble, gypsum, dolomite, and others.
+It often combines with other forms of dust.

-If you want to know how to control dust on construction sites, the definitive answer is using a de-icing product.
 The chloride in magnesium and calcium chloride retains moisture pulled from its surroundings, keeping dust particles together and preventing them from flying everywhere during construction.
-De-icers like calcium and magnesium chloride are often utilized for dust control in other areas, like dirt roads and even horse arenas.
+De-icers like calcium and magnesium chloride are often utilized for dust control in other areas, like dirt roads.

 Get a Quote